Legend of the Bird God: The Rig Vedas

 This Chapter will give more references based from the Bible and the Rig Vedas.

 Another great example from this would be from a show called "Lucifer", which is about the angel taking a vacation from Hell and living on the surface world, to which later teams up with a cop to take down foes and supernatural entities.
 But in the second season, there is an episode deemed "The Burning Bush", in which Lucifer hints at the Forensic Analyst, that it was He Himself that met Moses behind the Burning bush.
 Then in the movie "Transformers 5: The Last Knight", shows the Magician Merlin meeting a red autobot, who then gives him a staff that could summon a dragon.
 This symbolically pays homage to the God of fire telling Moses to throw down the staff and it will change into a serpent.
-In the Chapter "Antarctica Mystery 2", I detail some interesting references to Jesus having a "magic wand", and how this may connect to the Atlantean culture.
+In the Chapter "Antarctica Mystery series", I detail some interesting references to Jesus having a "magic wand", and how this may connect to the Atlantean culture.

 Now the attribute of the bull is subtly told in the bible, for example in Exodus 32:8 states “…. they have made them a molten calf, and have worshipped, and have sacrificed thereunto it, and said These be thy gods, O Israel, which have brought thee up unto the land of Egypt”.
 In the Rig Vedas 3.15.4 states “Shine forth, a Bull invincible, O Agni, winning by conquest all the forts and treasures, thou Jātavedas who art skilled in guiding, the chief high saving sacrifice's Leader”